How family offices can achieve returns in 2021

 The time is now to gain experience with digital assets

 New investors wondering how to invest in crypto are faced with a variety of choices.
-These include not only direct ownership via a custodian, but also ownership of shares in crypto-backed ETP’s, trusts, and funds.
-Investors new to crypto perceive ETP’s as the easiest way to get exposure to crypto assets, but these are also the most expensive and do not currently offer access to yield-earning opportunities like staking and lending.
+These include direct ownership via a custodian and ownership of shares in crypto-backed ETPs, trusts, and funds.
+Investors new to crypto perceive ETPs as the easiest way to get exposure to crypto assets.
+On the contrary, these are the most expensive and do not currently offer access to yield-earning opportunities like liquidity provisioning or lending.
 Going down the route of direct ownership opens the door to possibilities still yet to be seen in mainstream exchange-traded products.

-In a world where government bonds do not bear significant yield for their investors, and cash deposits result in negative interest rates, family offices may be wise to look to the digital asset space for long-term safety and yield.
-Limited-supply, fundamentally uncorrelated digital assets like bitcoin create a compelling case for wealth preservation and portfolio diversification while staking and lending offer significant yield-bearing opportunities.
-Investors choosing to own digital assets directly will pay lower fees than holders of ETP’s and will be better prepared for the coming trend of alternative asset tokenization.
+In a world where government bonds do not bear significant yield for their investors and cash deposits result in negative interest rates, family offices may be wise to look to the digital asset space for long-term safety and reward.
+Limited-supply, fundamentally uncorrelated digital assets like bitcoin create a compelling case for wealth preservation and portfolio diversification while staking and lending offer significant opportunities to earn returns.
+Investors choosing to own digital assets directly will pay lower fees than holders of ETPs and prepare better for the coming trend of alternative asset tokenization.

 Whether to gain access to digital assets, participate in staking and lending, or prepare for the coming wave of tokenized assets, opening an account with a digital asset custodian like Finoa is the first step toward hands-on participation in the future of finance.
 We strive to offer a digital asset banking service meeting the needs of every institutional investor — including industry-leading token support, staking with institutional-grade validators, and trading via a German-regulated OTC trading partner, all within the context of Germany’s strict crypto regulations.
-Please do not hesitate to get in touch if you would like to discuss how we can support your digital asset investing strategy.
+Please do not hesitate to contact us if you want to discuss how we can support your digital asset investing strategy.